This article is a guest post by Jock Purtle of Digital Exits.

 As the marketplace grows more competitive, staying ahead of the game with ecommerce isn't always easy.
 The good news is that there are tools out to help you improve efficiency, enhance the customer experience and earn more sales.

-For example, ChannelReply integrates Amazon and eBay messaging with your preferred helpdesk so you can offer seamless and efficient customer service.
+For example, ChannelReply integrates Amazon, eBay and Walmart messaging with your preferred helpdesk so you can offer seamless and efficient customer service.

 You can also look at things like email automation so you can send personalized messages to each customer depending on where they are in their buyer journey.
 MailChimp is a trusted resource for this.